ThePeterLuu/Dragoon-Simulator/README.md

-﻿This tool can be used to determine the difference between gear sets and to experimentally validate rotations.
+This tool can be used to determine the difference between gear sets and to experimentally validate rotations.

 Settings are configured in the DragoonSimulator.exe.config file and are fairly self-explanatory.